Attestation

 The attestation subsystem of the Creditcoin Oracle acheives consensus about the confirmed state of a foreign chain.
 It then records that consensus on Creditcoin.

-Attesting is the process by which the Creditcoin Decentralized Oracle keeps track of the confirmed state of foreign source chains.
-State transitions of each source chain are tracked by a set of attestors.
-Each attestor submits attestations, which are reports indicating their view of new blocks in the source chain.
-We require consensus among a group of independent attestors on the state of the source chain they are observing, as we don't trust any one attestor to always be truthful.
+Attestation is the process by which the Creditcoin Decentralized Oracle keeps track of the finalized state of external source chains.
+State transitions of each source chain are monitored by a set of attestors.
+Each attestor submits an attestation, a cryptographic commitment showing their view of new blocks in the source chain.
+Since no single attestor can be fully trusted, we require consensus among independent attestors.

 Attestation Process